 - Brand – Your brand vs Competitors

-Utilising the Standard English model
+Utilizing the Standard English model

 Relative Insight’s Standard English model is a general representation of written English.
 It is comprised of 9,954,331 words representing 175,954 unique parts of speech from 100,760 different sources.

 If you’re not sure how to split your data or what to compare, Standard English can be useful to do some preliminary analysis to identify key language elements.
-Think of this as analysing your data for the first time – quickly, objectively and at scale!
+Think of this as analyzing your data for the first time – quickly, objectively and at scale!

 This kind of “baselining” and exploratory analysis is useful for discovering what’s relevant to your users or consumers.
-It will help you to identify the most important words, topics or themes in the text, which can subsequently inform additional comparisons to be analysed.
+It will help you to identify the most important words, topics or themes in the text, which can subsequently inform additional comparisons to be analyzed.
 For example:

 - You have a large set of reviews about your tech brand